-Right after being commissioned, the USS Richard E. Byrd had to sustain missile competence and, also, the ship had in-motion training in the areas of San Juan and Guantanamo Bay.
-In the 1980s, alongside other NATO ships, the Richard E. Byrd escaped a terrorist attack and departed from the incident safe and sound.
+Right after being commissioned, the USS Richard E. Byrd had to sustain missile competence, also, the ship had in-motion training in the areas of San Juan and Guantanamo Bay.
+In the 1980s, alongside other NATO ships, Richard E. Byrd escaped a terrorist attack and departed from the incident safe and sound.

 Class and type: Charles F. Adams-class guided missile destroyer

 Launch date: 6th February 1962

 Commissioning date: 7th March 1964

 Decommissioning date: 27th April 1990

 Length: 437 ft